joshbrew/HEG_ESP32/README.md

 # HEG ESP32 - Open Source.
 Home of HEGduino!
 Hemoencephalography meets highly affordable IoT!
 Now with WiFi and bluetooth!
 Incoming schematics, apps, and how-to's.
+[New Delobotomizer repo here](https://github.com/moothyknight/HEG_ESP32_Delobotomizer) for drivers for the new hardware.

 Join our little community at: [HEG Alpha](https://hegalpha.com)